 A distinguishing feature from the 200- and 300-level chemistry research courses is a series of professional development workshops in CHM 499Y focusing on literature searching, preparation of graduate school/job applications, and oral/written communication skills (the latter workshops are designed with a view to preparing students to write their thesis and present their poster).
 Attendance at departmental colloquia, particularly in the sub-discipline of the student’s chosen research field, is expected.
 Students are highly encouraged to additionally attend and present their research at the Southern Ontario Undergraduate Student Chemistry Conference (SOUSCC).
 Enrolment in this course is limited and application for admission should be made to the Department in the preceding Winter semester (see below).

-The application form (PDF) may be filled out electronically and submitted to the undergraduate office.
-Projects in the areas of environmental, computational, analytical, physical, inorganic, materials, organic and biological chemistry are offered.
-Students are encouraged to visit the websites of faculty members prior to submission of their applications to get some ideas of the group research and indicate their choice of areas of interest on the application.
+The application form (PDF) may be filled out electronically and submitted to the undergraduate office (the deadline is the final day of classes in the Winter semester each year: for Winter 2022 this is Friday 8th April).
+Projects in the areas of environmental, computational, analytical, physical, inorganic, materials, organic and biological chemistry are typically offered.
+Students are encouraged to visit the websites of faculty members prior to submission of their applications to get some ideas of research opportunities and to indicate their choice of areas of interest on the application form.